Addalin/pyALiDAn/workflow.md

 4. Create and save database samples - ***DONE***
 5. Generate dataset of lidar and molecular to certain period - see `dataseting.py` ***DONE***
 6. update create_dataset() to work for a list of days and check it on the generated dataset (above) ***DONE***
-7. Split the dataset to have "test" and "train/valid" examples.  such test examples will be used only when needed. - ***OPEN***
+7. Split the dataset to have "test" and "train/valid" examples.  such test examples will be used only when needed. - ***DONE***
 8. Generate a similar train/test dataset - from the generation procedure - ***OPEN***
 9. Extended calibration dataset:
    - Incorporate beta max info per signal retrieval per a wavelength, from: `KDE_estimation_sample.ipynb` to: `dataseting.py` - in `extend_calibration_info()` - ***OPEN***